 - 8GB of on-board storage, microSD expansion up to 128GB

 - Android 7.1.1 Nougat

 - 143.5 x 71.3 x 9.3 mm, 161 g

 Although this smartphone is more expensive than the Nokia 2, it still won’t break the bank.
-It launched with a price tag of £120 in the UK back in July but is now available for only £100 (around $135).
+It launched with a price tag of 120 pounds in the UK back in July.
 Unfortunately, the handset wasn’t officially released in the US — although the international version is listed on Amazon.
-It offers a 5-inch HD display, packs a 2,630 mAh battery, and has the MediaTek MT6737 chipset and 2 GB of RAM under the hood.
+It offers a 5-inch HD display, packs a 2,630mAh battery, and has the MediaTek MT6737 chipset and 2GB of RAM under the hood.
 Other specs and features include an 8MP camera, 16GB of expandable storage, and Android 7.0 Nougat.